Header and Footer

-Header and Footer WordPress Plug-in lets you to insert whatever you need in to the head and the footer parts of each blog page and before and after the content of posts.
+Head, Footer, and Injections WordPress plugin let you insert whatever you need into the head and the footer parts of each blog page and before and after the content of posts.

 To insert something you have only to copy and paste the code supply by th service you want to use, there is no need to install 5 different plug-ins to integrate 5 external services.
 Clearly, if you aren’t able to copy and paste following the specific service examples or if they are unclear, keep on using a specific plug-in.